funbox/phantom-lord/README.md

 PhantomJS creates new `Event` and dispatches the event on the desired element using `EventTarget.dispatchEvent()`, while Headless Chromium calculates the coordinates of the element and makes the click on this coordinates.

-So there's a possibility of the situation when the click is success, but nothing happens after that (but something should have happen).
+So there's a possibility of the situation when the click is successful, but nothing happens after that (but something should have happened).
 It may behave this way because the “coordinates click” interacts with an element placed “above” the desired one (on the Z axis).
 E.g. there may be a popup, loading indicator of something else that blocks the click.
-In this case some waiting command should be fired first, to wait for this blocking element disappear.
+In this case some waiting command should be fired first, to wait for this blocking element to disappear.

 Pay special attention to clicks on “invisible” elements.
 PhantomJS and Headless Chromium can click on element even when it's 0×0 sized.
 But if the element or one of its parents has `display: none` CSS property set, then Headless Chromium won't be able to click on this element and will throw an `invisibleElement` error, because it won't be able to determine the element's box model and coordinates.

-In case of errors related to clicks on invisible elements, make sure that the elements or their parents does not have styles that make them fully invisible.
+In case of errors related to clicks on invisible elements, make sure that the elements or their parents do not have styles that make them fully invisible.
 Otherwise run one more action before the click that will make invisible element visible.